Petty Theft - Cal. Pen. Code § 484(a)

 • Claim right to property

 • Civil compromise: if a request for payment is sent and you have made the payment, the prosecution can choose to dismiss the case.
-This means restitution (3) is paid in full.
+This means restitution(2) is paid in full.
 This is governed by Cal.
 Pen.
-Code § 1378 (4).
+Code § 13783).
 There are exceptions that apply also in Cal.
 Pen.
-Code § 1377 (5).
+Code § 1377(4).

 • Pretrial Diversion: There are several types of diversion you may be eligible for.
 The best way to find out is to speak with an experienced Criminal Defense Attorney in Orange County.

-Petty thefts (1) as a felony or misdemeanor can be expunged after the case is over.
+• Petty theft(1) as a misdemeanor: can be expunged after the case is over.
 When you want to expunge your record, you must look at the facts and circumstances surrounding the case.
-To see if you are eligible for an expungement, you should have your charges analyzed by an experienced Criminal Defense Attorney.

 Theft by larceny

-This is the most common type of petty theft (1).
-This means personal property, money, real property, or value of labor was taken.
+This is the most common type of petty theft.(1) This means personal property, money, real property, or value of labor was taken.
 This can include several things:

 • Jewelry